You belong to the gang

 The line basically means that not only are the two lovers born into families with major issues, but their fates written in the stars aren't that pleasant either (there's also a nice pun on "take their life").
 The speaker in "O Valencia!" is not only showing passion by yelling to the heavens, but also taking a stand against a night sky that predicts his and Valencia's doom.

-"But O, Valencia! / With your blood still warm on the ground"
+With your blood still warm on the ground

 The first time we hear this line, Valencia hasn't even been shot.
 Why would Meloy reveal this important plot point before it ever happens?
 We'll make a few guesses.
 Can you think of any other possible reasons?